 All tables for guests will be placed 6th apart and no more than 6 guests to a table will be permitted.

-Dine-in guests will not need to return their used dishes – a busser will collect all used dishware once the guest exits the dining area and will then thoroughly disinfect all contact surfaces and seating.
+Dine-in guests will return their dishes to designated areas upon exiting the Hub.
+Once the guest exits the dining area, a front-line team member will then thoroughly disinfect all contact surfaces and seating.

 Dine in guests will be given a new drink wear glass each time they would like a drink refill.

-Enhanced sanitization of all areas will be implemented every 30 minutes regardless of use.
+Enhanced sanitation of all areas will be implemented every 30 minutes regardless of use.

 Each meal period will provide not only a mindful, nutritious option, but an option free of 7 of the top 8 allergens for guests with dietary restrictions.
 Should you feel your needs are not met through our regular menu rotation, please reach out to us and we will be happy to accommodate you needs.